aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### WaitAfterWriteError
-Time to wait after an error writing request packets to the controller in milliseconds
+The WaitAfterWriteError property defines the pause duration after encountering an error while writing request packets to the PLC controller.
+The default value is 10000 milliseconds (10 seconds).

 **Type**: Integer